Ugochukwuodinaka/Shark-Attacks-Analysis/README.md

 ### Objectives:
+### Introduction:
+The __Shark Attacks Analysis (1900-2017)__ project aims to investigate and analyze global shark attack data to gain insights into the patterns, trends, and factors associated with shark attacks.
+Through the examining of this data, geographical locations, species involved, environmental conditions, and human activities, the project seeks to provide an understanding of shark attacks, their frequency, and potential risk factors.
+Sharks Atacks Analysis contains Shark attacks reported over the past 100 years, including location, activity, victim info (name, gender, age), shark species, etc. The project aims to explore and analyze sharks attacks all around the world.

+### Objectives:
 - Analyze the data on shark attacks annually since 1900, and identify trends and patterns in shark attack occurrences over time.
 - Identify the countries with the highest reported incidences of shark attacks and determine the specific areas and locations within those countries that exhibit higher levels of risk, providing insights into geographic hotspots for shark-human interactions.
 - Practice data cleaning skills by preparing the raw dataset for analysis, ensuring consistency, accuracy, and suitability for further investigation.